 The number of total refugees has steadily increased since 2012, to 19.9 million by mid-2018, fueling antipathy toward outsiders in some host countries.
 Of the 1.9 million new applicants for refugee status in 2017, the U.S. had the largest number — 332,000, with 43 percent coming from Central America, where gang violence has become widespread.
 U.S. President Donald Trump has coupled his bid to clamp down on immigration with an effort to fundamentally reshape the nation’s asylum system.
 He barred entry to the citizens of six countries, five of which are mostly Muslim, and slashed the number of refugees that can be admitted to the U.S. to 30,000, an historic low.
-His administration ruled out asylum for people fleeing domestic and gang violence, and for those who illegally crossed the U.S. frontier with Mexico.
-It imposed a policy of detaining everyone caught unlawfully crossing the border, including those seeking refugee status.
+His administration ruled out asylum for people fleeing domestic and gang violence.
+It also excluded those who illegally crossed the U.S. frontier with Mexico, although a federal judge Nov.
+29 temporarily halted enforcement of that policy.
+Under Trump, the U.S. began detaining everyone caught unlawfully crossing the border, including those seeking refugee status.
 Parents were separated from their children, prompting a public outcry that led Trump to backtrack.
 In October, Trump threatened to cut off foreign aid to Guatemala, Honduras and El Salvador in retaliation for a so-called caravan of migrants traveling through Mexico toward the U.S. In the European Union, resentment over the influx of refugees led leaders to consider creating holding centers, probably in Africa, to handle asylum seekers.
 Officials discouraged groups from rescuing such people in the Mediterranean Sea.
 Hungary, led by populist Prime Minister Viktor Orban, made it a crime to help migrants seek asylum.

 The Office of the UN High Commissioner for Refugees says the concept of asylum is one of the “earliest hallmarks of civilization,” citing references to it in 3,500-year-old texts.
 The word comes from the ancient Greek term for freedom from seizure.
 A 1951 UN convention on the status of refugees and its 1967 protocol are the modern legal framework for asylum, defining refugees as people who can show they’ll be persecuted at home based on race, religion, nationality, political conviction or social group.
 Agreements in Europe, Africa and South America expanded the definition to include those fleeing generalized violence.
 Among today’s refugees, Syrians form the largest group.
 They are fleeing civil war, like the Afghans and South Sudanese who make up the next-biggest groups.
 Victims of persecution include Christians escaping forced conversion to Islam in Arab countries and the Rohingya, a Muslim ethnic group in Myanmar fleeing the abuse of their Buddhist compatriots.
 Asylum applications worldwide totaled 1.9 million in 2017.
 The U.S. had the most new applicants, with 43 percent coming from Central America.
 In 2017, some 732,500 asylum applications were accepted and slightly more — 754,100 — were rejected globally.
 Asylum has been used as a political tool, as when Americans welcomed Cubans and Vietnamese seeking refuge from communism.
 Requests for safe haven from gay, bisexual and transgender people have increased in recent years.